austinbnetworking/laravel-cheat-book/database/migrations.md

 ***

 Laravel allows us to define and share an application's database schema definition.
-Each migration contains a timestamp to determine the order.
+Each migration contains a timestamp, which is used when determining the order of operations.

 Documentation: [https://laravel.com/docs/10.x/migrations](https://laravel.com/docs/10.x/migrations)